Editor’s note: This post on the cost to live in Colombia was updated at the end of May in 2022.

 The Colombian visa situation:

-If you want to retire in Colombia, you can get a retirement visa just by showing income of more than 3X the local minimum wage.
+If you want to live in Colombia as a retiree, you can get a retirement visa just by showing an income of more than 3X the local minimum wage.
 That currently means you need to show less than $800 per month in income to support yourself.
 Under some rules changes instituted at the end of 2017, this only has to be renewed once every three years.

 Want to get regular updates and advice on moving abroad?
 Join us on the Cheap living abroad newsletter list.